statichunt/statichunt/content/themes/nextjs-shoponix.md

 author: EnvyTheme
 author_link: https://envytheme.com/
 date: 2022-12-21T00:00:00.000Z
+description: >-
-description: Shoponix is a React and Next.js powered multi-vendor eCommerce template that is fully functional and ready to use.
+  Shoponix is a React and Next.js powered multi-vendor eCommerce template that is fully functional and ready to use.
 This API-based template is built using React & NextJS, MongoDB, and semantic UI react.
 ssg:
   - Nextjs
-css:
+css: []
+ui: []

-cms:
+cms: null
 category:
   - Ecommerce
 draft: false
 ---
 ## Key Features

 - API-based Multi-Vendor eCommerce Template